Carhenia/MC-Diaries-Revisited/README.md

 Website: https://nebulanetwork.net/ <br />
 Wiki: https://wiki.nebulanetwork.net/ <br />
 # Terms and conditions
-All files are modifications of .toml files provided by the original mods.
+All files are modifications of config files provided by the original mods.
 All rights belong to the respective mod authors.